hacktoon/sitegen/README.md

     {{author}}

 New themes must obey the same file structure of the default theme.

-### Javascript/CSS automatic detection
-Just put the files in the page folder and Íon will create the tags in your theme.

 ### And another thing...
 * All page content stay in its own folder - so each page is independent.